erfangc/ReactTable/README.md

-text   | display text in the table header format | choose from 'number', 'currency', 'date' or 'string' sort   | custom callback function for sorting the column cellClassCallback | custom callback for applying custom CSS classes to cells. should should return a object with class names set to true in an object. for example `{ green: true, special: true}` formatInstructions | a string that represents how you want cells to be formatted, options are summaryTemplate | a function callback that returns a React Component, this component will be appended to the content of the first column of summary rows.
+text   | display text in the table header format | choose from 'number', 'currency', 'date' or 'string' sort   | custom callback function for sorting the column reverseSort | custom callback function for sorting the column in reverse (if this is not provided but custom sort is, it will use inverse of custom sort) cellClassCallback | custom callback for applying custom CSS classes to cells. should should return a object with class names set to true in an object. for example `{ green: true, special: true}` formatInstructions | a string that represents how you want cells to be formatted, options are summaryTemplate | a function callback that returns a React Component, this component will be appended to the content of the first column of summary rows.
 Argument passed: `data` representing the summary row